At Metal Toad we use Capistrano to deploy our projects to their respective servers.

 AWS EC2 is short for Amazon Web Services Elastic Compute Cloud.
-Such a clever name!

 “Amazon’s implementation of virtual machines, in a large variety of sizes and capabilities.
 They’re essentially the original reason for AWS existing, but as AWS goes more service- and container-oriented, they’re becoming somewhat less central to their offerings.
 Most people start out with learning how to do basic AWS networking and EC2 instance management.”

--- Michael Ellis, Senior Cloud Engineer
+-- Michael Ellis, AWS Certified DevOps Engineer Professional

 AWS EC2 allows you to build out your environment with virtual servers, selecting CPU, memory, storage, and network capacity based on your requirements.
 You can also have multiple physical locations across the world, allowing your data and/or applications to be closer to your target audience for speed and reduced latency.

 Security is a huge aspect of EC2 as well, allowing you to securely store login information using AWS Key Pairs, you store the private on your local machine, and Amazon stores the public, making brute force password attacks null and void.
 Software firewalls that allow you to configure allowed ports, protocols, and IP address ranges either access to, or block access from, whatever needs you have to secure your environment even further.
 EC2 Security Groups are also an easy way to tightly lock down your data, even down to controlling specific users and automated processes on what services they can access.

 3. Easy Networking